 what your UVP (unique value proposition) is,

 problems your potential clients face, and your solutions, among other things.

-Using social media is a fast and cost-effective way to build community followers, enhance brand awareness, and most importantly increasing your sales.
+Using social media is a fast and cost-effective way to build community followers, enhance brand awareness, and most importantly increase your sales.
 However, just like in real life, social media shouldn’t be used to simply blast sales messages.
 Engage with viewers just like if you met at a party or networking event.
-Talk to them find other areas of common interest.
-And most importantly, educate by posting information that your community would like to see, which in turn will raise your profile as an industry thought-leader.
+Talk to them and find other areas of common interest.
+And most importantly, educate by posting information that your community would like to see, which in turn will raise your profile as an industry thought leader.